 Also under the title “REvaluation“, a podcast on the future of research policy and its evaluation was launched in 2022.
 In the episodes, which appear approximately monthly, current topics are discussed, actors in the field are interviewed and recordings of events are presented.
 You can subscribe to the podcast on all common directories and recommend it to others: https://podcast.fteval.at/

 The event format “fteval inside: fteval insight”

-A special feature in the area of ??fteval events is the format “fteval inside: fteval insight”, in which member organizations invite themselves to present their activities with a self-selected thematic focus and to discuss them in an informal setting.
-This is the platform’s only event format, to which only employees of member organizations are invited.
+A special feature in the area of fteval events is the format “fteval inside: fteval insight”, in which member organizations invite themselves to present their activities with a self-selected thematic focus and to discuss them in an informal setting.
+This is the platform’s only event format, to which only employees of member organisations are invited.

 2018: The Norwegian Innovation System: Evolution and Challenges for Policy

 2017: Coherence, diversity, excellence !?
 On the governance of the Dutch university and research system and what can be learned from it

 2016: Towards the Best – The Evaluation of the German Excellence Initiative